Mike-Banks/BankAppDemo/README.md

 #**** NOTE ****

 The project is currently being overhauled to have a DrawerLayout as the main menu, with each screen as a Fragment, rather than an Activity.
+Additionally, the Activities that are used will have a custom toolbar, which involves extending from Appcompat, rather than Activity.

 # BANK APP DEMO